 Air ducts are passageways that transport cooled and heated air throughout your house.
 Just like any other HVAC system, air ducts require regular maintenance to ensure maximum efficiency.
 As a general rule of thumb, the National Air Duct Cleaners Association (NADCA) recommends air duct cleaning every 3 to 5 years.
+With certain methods, that cleaning recommendation can be extended to 6 to 8 years.
 The buildup of mold and other pollutants causing allergic reactions may be a consideration for a more immediate air duct cleaning for the health of your home and family.

 Is Air Duct Cleaning Necessary?